-- Tender and selection of contractors/suppliers cycle with the objective of ensuring adequate policies and procedures are in place for tendering process and fair selection of suitable sub-contractors/suppliers to support the Group's business objectives. - Project planning and monitoring cycle with the objective of ensuring adequate policies and procedures are in place for projects to be carried out and completed in accordance to contract awarded to support the Group's business objectives. - Other cycles with the objective of ensuring adequate policies and procedures are in place for human resource, fixed assets management, accounting and cash management to support the Group's business objectives. - All significant aspects of internal control including risks management, the control environment and control activities, information and communication and monitoring.
+- Tender and selection of contractors/suppliers cycle with the objective of ensuring adequate policies and procedures are in place for tendering process and fair selection of suitable sub-contractors/suppliers to support the Group's business objectives. - Project planning and monitoring cycle with the objective of ensuring adequate policies and procedures are in place for projects to be carried out and completed in accordance to contract awarded to support the Group's business objectives. - Estate management which covers new planting, harvesting, sales, and maintenance with the objective of ensuring adequate policies and procedures are in place and proper implementation of tender, process, various estate related work and reporting process. - Other cycles with the objective of ensuring adequate policies and procedures are in place for human resource, fixed assets management, accounting and cash management to support the Group's business objectives. - All significant aspects of internal control including risks management, the control environment and control activities, information and communication and monitoring.